-Get your customers through checkout with these tips.
+Get your customers through checkout with these simple tips.

-How many times have you loaded up your online shopping cart, only to get distracted and forget all about it?
-How many times have you thought, “Hm… better not” at checkout?
-There’s a host of reasons why a customer might abandon an ecommerce purchase; we all do it, and your customers will too.
-With an estimated 70% of online shopping carts abandoned before checkout, it’s critical to take a step back and analyse why customers abandon their online purchases, and what your site can do to minimise the chances.
+How many times have you loaded up your online shopping cart, only to get sticker shocked by outrageous shipping costs?
+How many times have you thought, ‘Maybe I don’t really need this’ at checkout?
+There’s a host of reasons why a customer might abandon an ecommerce purchase.
+We all do it, and your customers will too.
+With an estimated 70% of online shopping carts abandoned before checkout, it’s critical to understand why customers abandon their online purchases and what your site can do to minimise the chances.

 Here are some straightforward steps you can take to make your ecommerce store’s purchasing process as seamless as possible:

 Signal to customers that they can trust your site